M4ngu/Sweet-Sixteen/firmware/Sweet_3/README.md

 ## Customisation and configuration

 As of 16n firmware 2.0.0, you no longer should do ANY configuration through the Arduino IDE.
-All configuration is conducted from a web browser, using the [16n editor][editor]
+Most configurations are conducted from a web browser, using the [16n editor][editor]

-When you upgrade to 2.0.0 you will LOSE ANY CONFIGURATION YOU HAVE from v1.3x.
-This is a one-time thing; apologies.
-You will not lose future configurations (and also, they are easier to back up).

-The Sweet Sixteen will be initialised to a set of default settings (All outputs for TRS and USB set to MIDI channel 1, CCs 32-47, I2C set to follower).
+The Sweet Sixteen will be initialised to a set of default settings (All outputs for TRS and USB set to MIDI channel 1, CCs 32-47, I2C set to Leader).
 Once this is done, connect over USB, and go to the [editor][editor] in Google Chrome; you will be able to see the current configuration, edit the configuration, and transmit the new config to your device.
 You will likely need to customise the maximum fader value calibrations.

 Note that if you do change any config related to I2C, you should power-cycle the 16n before it will be picked up.